collective live+work spaces

 Ground floor1st floor2nd floorLots/access

 The only common space getting morning and evening sun would be the library.
 The ground floor only gets a glimpse of morning sun through its tiny east windows, but these could be enlarged.
-The lounge and dining would get afternoon sun, with the kitchen behind the dining so no sun but good light, and the workspace protected by an awning in summer.
+The lounge and dining would get afternoon sun, with the kitchen behind the dining so no sun but adequate light, and the workspace protected by an awning in summer.
 Evening sun would be across all common spaces.

-Access is up some steps from the road, along a short stretch of lane before reaching the main gates, where one doubles back to the building.
+Access is up some steps from the road, along a short stretch of lane before reaching the main gates (streetview from gates), where one doubles back to the building.
 (With lot B, access would be directly from the steps.)
 There's an entrance door at the back up some steps openning onto the 1st floor, thus making direct access to rooms possible without crossing common spaces.
 Kitchen access involves going around the far end of the building down some steps.
 There'll be parking at the back with 3 spaces (currently much more), and more nearby.

 History